Brig o' Turk: Features

 Brig o' Turk has a rare 1930s wooden tea room, which featured in the 1959 remake of The 39 Steps.

 Brig o' Turk also features a village hall which hosts many craft fairs, dances and other events, a small primary school (Trossachs Primary of 1875) serving the village and the surrounding areas, a small post office (located in someone's house) and a pub-restaurant, called The Byre Inn, which is made to look like the cow barn attached to the large neighbouring house, Dundarroch.
 The Bicycle Tree, located half a mile north of the village, is a local landmark and tourist attraction.

 Trossachs Parish Church

 The Church of Scotland parish church, called the Trossachs Parish Church, is located to the west of the village overlooking Loch Achray.
 It was built in 1849 in the early Gothic style, to cater for tourists visiting the area.
 It contains a memorial plaque to Major-General David Limond C.B.
 (1831–1895), a veteran of the Siege of Lucknow in the Indian Mutiny.
 The church, together with the graveyard and boundary wall, is a Category C(S) listed building.

 History

 Etymology

-The village is named after the Brig o'Turk bridge over the River Turk.
-The bridge was built in 1796 and lies to the west of the village, although bridges have crossed the river since 1451.
+The village is named after the Brig o' Turk, which spans the River Turk a short distance west of the village.
+The current bridge was built in 1796, although bridges have crossed the river since 1451.